 With the Demographic Bonus is the window of opportunity through birth prevented.
-Mothers will have a lot more time to do things that are not giving birth and caring for a child or give birth and care for the period is shorter.
+Mothers will have a lot more time to do things that are not giving birth and caring for a child or give birth and care for the period is correr.
 This fact will influence the significance of the increase in families the opportunity to carry out productive activities.
-Productive activities will lead to the betterment of society, namely: (1) Increase the motivation of women to enter the labor market, (2) Enlarge the role of women, (3) Saving the community, and (4) human capital (human capital) is available.
-Demographic Bonus will trigger of growth savings these savings can be formed through the accumulation of capital for investment in growth economic which will contribute to the betterment of society, in a larger sense.
-Economic growth is related to the population as a result of their age dependency models through a birth averted (illusion of a person's birth).
-Prevented the birth of an initial endowment off actors the can determine the direction of improving the welfare of society.
+2 oductive activities will lead to the betterment of society, namely: (1) Increase the motivation of women to enter the labor market, (2) Enlarge the role of women, (3) Saving the community, and (4) human capital (human capital) is available.
+Demographic Bonus will trigger of growth savings these savings can be formed through the community available.
+Demographic Bonus will trigger of growth savings these savings can be formed through the commic growth is related to the population as a result of their age dependency models through a birth averted (illusion of a person's birth).
+Prevented the birth of an initial endowment off 3 ors the can determine the direction of improving the welfare of society.
 Williamson argues prevented Birth is an important factor in determining the speed of travel and economic growth.
 Because it can increase the propensity of parents to invest in human capital in their children (human capital accumulation).
 Further Bloom, Canning and Sevilla added that the increase in life expectancy has changed the lifestyle of the people in all aspects, namely:

-- 1) Attitudes and behavior of education, the family, the role of women (accounting effects and behavioral effects). - 2) This view of the human being further improved and valued as an asset development. - 3) The desire of parents towards their children's education investment, because people believed to be the result for the old days children. - 4) If this woman was born by a generation that has embraced a small family, so they tend to have small families as well.
+- Attitudes and behavior of education, the family, the role of women (accounting effects and behavioral effects). - 2) This view of the human being further improved and valued as an asset development. - The desire of parents towards their children's education investment, because people believed to be the result for the old days children. - 4) If this woman was born by a generation that has embraced a small family, so they tend to have small families as well.
 Means a change in mindset that is positive for the community.
 Women tend to choose to have fewer children and can enter the labor market or take advantage of opportunity cost (Konadi and Zainuddin, 2011).